 How to improve your online reputation

-To improve your online reputation, you must focus on the fundamentals of digital marketing.
+To improve your online reputation and personal reputation management, you must focus on the fundamentals of digital marketing.

 Here are some concrete tips to do that: